PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

     </figcaption>Padlet reworked as an Ultra Discussion</figcaption>
     </figure>

+---

-### Asynchronous discussion board or Q&A forum
+### Gathering questions or comments

-Padlet is often used to facilitate anonymous discussion boards or to collect anonymous questions.
-These often use the **Wall** or **Grid** layouts.
+Padlet is often used to collect anonymous questions or comments.
+These often use the **Wall**, **Column** or **Grid** layouts.
 Posts and replies are visible to other students.
 Example uses include:

-- asynchronous student discussion of seminar questions
-- collecting questions about module content or assessment
+- Q&A on module content or assessment
+- collecting questions during presentations
+- collaboratively selecting topics for a revision session

+These are sometimes handled asynchronously, and sometimes during a live session.
+Suitable alternatives depend on when comments are gathered, and when/how they will be reviewed.

-#### Example Padlet: Anonymous module Q&A
+#### Example Padlet: Fully asynchronous Q&A forum

 This *Week 1 Q&A* Padlet uses the **Wall** format to allow students to submit questions anonymously (to other students and also to the lecturer).
 Students post their question and the lecturer comments on it to reply.
 Students can also comment on posts if they wish.